Doggy Digestion: What Should You Feed Your Dog?

 The odd things dogs eat, and how to react

 Dogs are great, aren’t they?
 They’re cute, affectionate, and loyal, not to mention being great company.
-But they can also have some questionable culinary preferences.
+But sometimes, their peculiar eating habits can leave us scratching our heads (or holding our noses).

-Many – if not most – dog owners will experience their precious pups trying to eat all sorts of things they shouldn’t, from time to time.
+And remember, you’re not alone.
 Just go to the end of this article to read some personal anecdotes from our own YuMOVE team!

 Grass and flowers

-Grass is one of the more benign things that you might catch your dog eating, outside of their usual diet.
-It’s also very common.
-According to one 2007 study that analysed 1,571 surveys, 68% of the surveyed dogs were reported to eat plants on a daily or weekly basis.
+Grass is one of the more common things that you might catch your dog eating, outside of their usual diet.
+According to a 2007 study that analysed 1,571 surveys, 68% of the surveyed dogs were reported to eat plants on a daily or weekly basis.

 So why do dogs often feast on foliage?
 After all, they’re not exactly grazing animals.

-One is that they might be experiencing a dietary deficiency, and so are trying to compensate to top-up on some essential nutrients.
+One is that they might be experiencing a dietary deficiency and are trying to compensate and top-up on some essential nutrients.

 Another reason could be that they’re eating grass or plants to get more fibre, in order to maintain a healthy gut.

-While it’s often said that dogs eat grass to help deal with an upset stomach, the 2007 study mentioned above found that only 9% of dogs frequently appeared ill before eating grass, and only 22% vomited afterwards, so this may not always be the case.
+While it’s often said that dogs eat grass to help deal with an upset stomach, the study found only 9% of dogs frequently appeared ill before eating grass, and only 22% vomited afterwards, so this may not always be the case.

 What should I do about it?